alibaba/arthas/site/docs/en/doc/profiler.md

 profiler start --include'java/*' --include 'com/demo/*' --exclude'*Unsafe.park*'
 ```

-> Both `--include/--exclude` support setting multiple values, but need to be configured at the end of the command line.
+> Both `--include/--exclude` support being set multiple times, but need to be configured at the end of the command line.
+You can also use short parameter format `-I/-X`.

 ## Specify execution time